Corporate Governance

 Functions

-Deliberates on and promotes environmental management activities performed at the Tsuchiura Plant and the Hachioji Plant
+Deliberates on and promotes environmental management activities performed at the Hachioji Plant, Hanno Plant, Tsuchiura Plant, and Furudono Plant

 Checks status of compliance with environmental laws and regulations and the progress of environmental impact reduction activities